A Guide on How to Build a Network as an Engineer

 For engineers, leaning on specialist engineering recruiters is valuable for accessing advice on what skills are becoming more relevant, industry trends to be aware of, and job market conditions that may impact you.
 But on top of this, many recruiters either run are very knowledgeable about any industry events, workshops, skill sessions, or networking meetups happening in your area.

 Here at BMR solutions, we have new and exciting opportunities within the engineering sector cropping up every day.
 But not only this, we’re always recommending the best engineering events to our contacts.
-Explore these opportunities by heading to our Jobs page, registering your CV with us, or simply reaching out to our friendly team.
+Explore these opportunities by heading to our Jobs page or registering your CV with us.